uptane/uptane-standard/uptane-standard.md

 All ECUs MUST verify image metadata as specified in {{metadata_verification}} before installing an image or making it available to other ECUs.
 A Primary ECU MUST perform full verification ({{full_verification}}).
 A Secondary ECU SHOULD perform full verification if possible.
 If a Secondary cannot perform full verification, it SHALL, at the very least, perform partial verification.
 In addition, it MAY also perform some steps from the full verification process.
 See the *Uptane Deployment Best Practices* document ({{DEPLOY}}) for a discussion of how to choose between partial and full verification.

 ECUs MUST have a secure source of time.
 An OEM/Uptane implementer MAY use any external source of time that is demonstrably secure.
-The *Uptane Deployment Best Practices* document ({{DEPLOY}}) describes one way to implement an external time server to cryptographically attest time, as well as the security properties required.

 ### Build-time prerequisite requirements for ECUs